Get insider access

 No

-As the USB-C port on the Gigabyte M28U monitor can act as an upstream port, you can connect USB devices to the monitor, freeing up slots on your laptop.
-Sadly, the USB-C power delivery isn't enough to charge your laptop, but it will keep the battery life going while you work.
+The Gigabyte M28U monitor's USB-C port can act as an upstream port, allowing you to connect USB devices to the monitor and free up slots on your laptop.
+Unfortunately, the USB-C power delivery isn't enough to charge your laptop, but it will keep the battery life going while you work.
+If you want a monitor that delivers more power over USB-C, check out the MSI MAG 274UPF.

 Inputs